How to Write an Engineering Essay: Tips for STEM Students

 Understanding the Engineering Essay Question: The Step Most Students Skip

 The single most common reason engineering essays underperform has nothing to do with writing quality.
 It’s this: the student answered a question slightly different from the one actually asked.
-Read the prompt wrong, and everything downstream is wrong — no matter how well written the essay is.
 Before you open a blank document, before you research, before you outline: read the essay question carefully, more than once.
 Understanding your assignment rubric alongside the question is equally important — the rubric tells you exactly what your professor values most.

 Identify the Command Word